 Teach Others to Join

-You will also teach others who are also involved with your child how to join.
+You will also teach others involved with your child how to join.
 Everyone who interacts with your child needs to join with them.
 This will continue the cycle and teach your child to trust others besides yourself.
 This is the beginning of teaching your child social interactions.
 If everyone works to join with your child, then your child will not receive mixed messages, which could be confusing and damage the process.

 In Conclusion